nerd-bear/Memo/website/codebase.md

                         <li>Be cautious when changing critical settings like log_channel_id.</li>
                     </ul>

-                    <p class="text-lg font-semibold mt-8">Remember, customizing your CRAC Bot is all about making it work best for your server and community.
+                    <p class="text-lg font-semibold mt-8">Remember, customizing your Memo Bot is all about making it work best for your server and community.
 Don't be afraid to experiment with different settings to find what works best for you!</p>

                     <div class="mt-8 p-4 bg-blue-100 rounded-md">
                         <p class="font-bold text-blue-800">Pro Tip:</p>